opensafely/documentation/docs/codelist-creation.md

 ## Organisations

 Codelists on OpenCodelists can be owned by individuals or by organisations.
-Creating codelists under an organisation means that the codelist easier to find and reuse by both members of your organisation and those in other organisations.
+Creating codelists under an organisation means that the codelist is easier to find and reuse.
 Only codelists created by organisations are included in search results on OpenCodelists.

 Any OpenCodelists user with an account can create a codelist.
 However, in order to create or edit codelists on behalf of an organisation, you must be a member of that organisation.